Zorgonatis/Stabs-EDH/README.md

 ## Installation
 To import a chat completion preset in SillyTavern, go to the **Chat Completion Presets tab (sliders icon)**, ensure you're using the Chat Completion API, then click the **Import button (paper with arrow)** and select your preset file.

-Hotfix 2.02 fixes a bad order of overrides (group toggle wouldn't work properly), also missing T4 summary in task steering.
 ### Directives 2.0 Overview

 #### Hotfixes to 2.05